Zidan Abu Maali: Zidani Library

 By historical coincidence, a part of the library of this sultan, known as the Zidani Library, has been kept in Spain to the present day.
 During the revolt of Ahmed ibn Abi Mahalli in 1612, Muley Zidan commissioned a French privateer, Jehan Philippe de Castelane, to move his household goods from Safi to Santa Cruz do Cabo, Agadir, for a sum of 3,000 escudos after suffering a defeat at Marrakesh.
 After having waited for six days without being paid, Castelane sailed north for Marseille, with the cargo still aboard, hoping to sell the goods to recoup his losses.
 Some 4 ships from the fleet of Spanish Admiral Luis Fajardo intercepted the vessel near Mehdya and took it to Lisbon (then part of Spain) and convicted the crew of piracy.
 From Lisbon, Zidan’s library was then taken to Cadiz and inventoried.
-After Cadiz, the collection would continue on its journey, by order of Phillip III to be taken to the home of council member Juan de Idiáquez in Madrid.
+After Cadiz, the collection would continue on its journey, by order of Philip III to be taken to the home of council member Juan de Idiáquez in Madrid.
 Two years later in 1614 the collection was transmitted to El Escorial for permanent storage.
 This collection contained around 4,000 books and manuscripts.
 The collection remains in the Escorial to this day, and is one of the most significant collections of Arabic manuscripts in Europe.

 Interestingly, at the time of this seizure of Zidan’s manuscripts, written Arabic was largely prohibited in Spain, with the Spanish Inquisition behind the destruction of many Arabic works.
 During this period, officials would search the homes of Spanish Muslims to confiscate and destroy Arabic-language manuscripts.
 However, the wealthy and influential were somewhat exempt from these prohibitions, and were able to save some Arabic manuscripts by sending them to the Escorial for study.
 Such was the case for Zidan’s collection.
 Idiaquez’s nephew, Francisco Gurmendi along with Juan de Peralta requested that the collection be brought to the Escorial for this purpose.
 Peralta was also interested in the Escorial’s acquisition of the collection since the addition would bolster the library’s prominence.
 Others, such as Thomas Erpinius, also advocated for the study of the Arabic language to use as a tool in forcing Muslims to convert to Christianity.
 Even so, the saved manuscripts, including Zidan’s library, were not made available to the public, and kept separate from the rest of the Escorial’s collection.